 The majority of pregnancies are problem-free.
 Fortunately, most children come into the world in perfect health.
 Screenings during pregnancy and shortly after birth can identify any complications, diseases or disorders at an early stage, whereupon treatment can be offered.
 During pregnancy, you can have screening tests to find out whether your unborn baby has a congenital disorder or any physical abnormalities.
 This is called prenatal screening.

-- first trimester prenatal screening for Down syndrome, Edwards’ syndrome and Patau’s syndrome, and
+- first trimester prenatal screening NIPT for Down syndrome, Edwards’ syndrome and Patau’s syndrome,

-- second trimester screening for physical abnormalities (anomaly scan).
+- second trimester anomaly scan for physical abnormalities (“20 weeks scan”).

-It’s entirely up to you to decide whether or not you want to take these screening tests.
+It’s entirely up to you to decide whether or not you want to take these screening tests/scans.
+During your antenatal visits we will give you all information you need to make your decision.

 The NIPT (Non Invasive Prenatal Test) is a screening test in which the mother’s blood is used to assess in the laboratory whether there is evidence of Down syndrome, Edwards syndrome or Patau syndrome in the baby.
 The NIPT is only offered in the Netherlands in the context of two scientific studies: the TRIDENT-1 (for high-risk pregnant women) and TRIDENT-2 (for all pregnant women).